skip to content

 Faculty of Asian and Middle Eastern Studies

 This paper explores critical anthropological approaches to the study of economy and culture.
-We will consider how an anthropological perspective can contribute to, and problematize, the study of economic life.
+We will consider how an anthropological perspective can contribute to, and problematize, the study of economic and cultural life.

 This description is subject to change, for the latest information, students should consult the Undergraduate Handbook available on the Faculty Intranet.